0xAX/linux-insides/Misc/contribute.md

 * The [scripts](https://github.com/torvalds/linux/tree/master/scripts) directory contains many different useful scripts that are related to the Linux kernel development.
 We already saw two scripts from this directory: the `checkpatch.pl` and the `get_maintainer.pl` scripts.
 Besides these two scripts you can find [stackusage](https://github.com/torvalds/linux/blob/master/scripts/stackusage) script that will print usage of the stack as you can understand from the script's name, [extract-vmlinux](https://github.com/torvalds/linux/blob/master/scripts/extract-vmlinux) for extracting uncompressed kernel image, and many others.
 Besides this `scripts` directory you can find some very useful [scripts](https://github.com/lorenzo-stoakes/kernel-scripts) by the [Lorenzo Stoakes](https://twitter.com/ljsloz) for kernel development.

-* Subscribe on the Linux kernel mail listing.
-Yes, there is large flow of letters every day on `lkml`, but it is very useful to read and understand things like current state of the Linux kernel and etc. Besides this there is a [set](http://vger.kernel.org/vger-lists.html) of the mail listings which are related to the different Linux kernel subsystems.
+* Subscribe to the Linux kernel mailing list.
+There are a large number of letters every day on `lkml`, but it is very useful to read them and understand things such as the current state of the Linux kernel.
+Other than `lkml` there are [set](http://vger.kernel.org/vger-lists.html) mailing listings which are related to the different Linux kernel subsystems.

-* If your patch is not accepted from the first time and you have got feedback from Linux kernel developers, make changes and resend the patch with the `[PATCH vN]` prefix, where `N` is the number of patch version.
+* If your patch is not accepted the first time and you receive feedback from Linux kernel developers, make your changes and resend the patch with the `[PATCH vN]` prefix (where `N` is the number of patch version).
 For example:

 ```
 [PATCH v2] staging/dgap: Use strpbrk() instead of dgap_sindex()
 ```

 Also it must contain changelog that will describe all changes changes from previous patch versions.

-That's all.
-Ofcourse, these are not all the subtleties of the Linux kernel development collected in this part, but some of the most important.
+Of course, this is not an exhaustive list of requirements for Linux kernel development, but some of the most important items were addressed.

 Happy Hacking!

 Conclusion
 --------------------------------------------------------------------------------

-This is the end of this part and here we saw all steps from the getting source code of the Linux kernel to sending of a patch to the Linux kernel mailing list.
-Hope it will help you to join to the Linux kernel community.
+I hope this will help others join the Linux kernel community!

-If you have any questions or suggestions, write me an [email](kuleshovmail@gmail.com) or ping [me](https://twitter.com/0xAX) on twitter.
+If you have any questions or suggestions, write me at [email](kuleshovmail@gmail.com) or ping [me](https://twitter.com/0xAX) on twitter.

 Please note that English is not my first language, and I am really sorry for any inconvenience.
 If you find any mistakes please let me know via email or send a PR.